Synthesizing Stable Reduced-Order Visuomotor Policies for Nonlinear Systems via Sums-of-Squares Optimization: Introduction

 In this paper, we challenge the notion that complex controllers are required to stabilize nonlinear robotic systems from high-dimensional sensor inputs like images.
 In particular, we show that given a useful reduction of the high-dimensional observations which can be learned from data (such as keypoints rigidly attached to the robot), simple \textit{dynamic} (i.e., stateful) policies, which are linear or a low-degree polynomial in the reduced observations, can effectively stabilize a variety of nonlinear, underactuated systems.
-The latent states of dynamic policies enable non-trivial information-gathering, which cannot be achieved by a na\"ive interconnection of independently-designed state estimators and state-feedback controllers.
-Moreover, due to the simplicity of these controllers, our method can leverage powerful tools like sums-of-squares (SOS) programming to synthesize provably-stable output-feedback policies.
+Due to the simplicity of these controllers, our method can leverage powerful tools like sums-of-squares (SOS) programming to synthesize provably-stable output-feedback policies.
 Inspired by the scalability of gradient-based policy learning in RL \cite{DBLP:conf/iclr/0028MNRMGM22}, we also provide a method that directly learns the parameters of the polynomial controller through gradient descent (GD) (Sec. \ref{sec:method_gradient}).
-Due to this parameterization, an ROA for the learned controller can be readily verified in a post-hoc fashion by solving a set of smaller SOS optimizations.
+Due to this parameterization, a region of attraction (ROA) for the learned controller can be readily verified in a post-hoc fashion by solving a set of smaller SOS optimizations.
 Finally, a key strength of our controllers is that they \textit{do not explicitly reconstruct the full state}.
 This is critical as it 1) reduces the problem dimension, keeping the SOS problems tractable for high-dimensional systems, and 2) sidesteps the need for an accurate initial state estimate.
 Our specific contributions are: \begin{itemize} \item Two approaches for synthesizing dynamic reduced-order output-feedback controllers (via SOS programming and via gradient-based optimization) \item An extension for verifying robust closed-loop stability under observation error, enabling end-to-end stability guarantees when using images as input and an imperfect learned perception module in the control loop \item Validation on a variety of nonlinear systems, showing that our simple polynomial controllers match or outperform baselines in optimizing visuomotor policies \end{itemize}